 Bahrain Grand Prix

 Join Live Racing to watch Bahrain Grand Prix live from Bahrain International Circuit, Sakhir.
-Catch all the 2012 Formula 1 Gulf Air Bahrain Grand Prix F1 action live — practice, qualifying, and race — on 20–22 April 2012 or anytime after via replay.
-Access Bahrain GP Formula 1 championship streams and feeds aggregated from sources worldwide.
-Never miss a race again!
+Catch all the 2014 Formula 1 Gulf Air Bahrain Grand Prix action live — practice, qualifying and race — between 4–6 April 2014 or anytime after via catch-up.
+Access Formula 1 championship streams and feeds aggregated from sources worldwide.
+Never miss an F1 race again!

 - Number of Laps — 57